-Annu Kapoor: He recently came back into the limelight, winning accolades for his performance as a sperm clinic doctor in Vicky Donor.
-Over the course of his career though he hasn't got the kind of roles that do justice to his acting prowess.
+Annu Kapoor: Over the course of his career though he hasn't got the kind of roles that do justice to his acting prowess.
 Only an actor of humungous talent could pull off the character of a crazy newspaper editor like Kapoor did in Mr India.

 Dinesh Hingoo: Character actor Dinesh Hingoo seen here next to Johnny Lever in a still from the 1999 film Laawaris has played mainly comic roles, and has appeared in almost 300 films.
 He played supporting roles in films Qurbani, Saajan, Humraaz, Baazigar, No Entry, Judaai and has also acted in several TV serials in Doordarshan.

-Sadashiv Amrapurkar: A man who came up with two award-winning acts in radically diverse villainous roles -- Ardh Satya and Sadak – it wouldn’t be wrong to say that Bollywood wasted his talent.
-Over the last two decades, Sadashiv has done unmemorable roles in Hindi films and, in recent times, hasn’t even been part of a noted Bollywood venture.
+Sadashiv Amrapurkar: A man who came up with two award-winning acts in radically diverse villainous roles -- Ardh Satya and Sadak – it wouldn't be wrong to say that Bollywood wasted his talent.
+Over the last two decades, Sadashiv, who passed away in 2014, had done unmemorable roles in Hindi films and, in the last few ventures, didn't even be part of a noted Bollywood film.

 Deven Verma: An exceptionally talented actor, Verma has won awards for his funny portrayals in Angoor, Chor Ke Ghar Chor and Chori Mera Kaam.
 For some reason, he is not spoken of in the same breath as other noted comedians.